arvitaly/jasmine-helper-mock-require/README.md

 [![Coverage Status](https://coveralls.io/repos/github/arvitaly/mock2/badge.svg?branch=master)](https://coveralls.io/github/arvitaly/mock2?branch=master)

 Module for testing node modules, which mocking any submodules without change global require (local mock.require).
 Mock2 mocking `require` for `module` object, so it works every time when you call require (lazy), not only for first load.

-Also, includes installSyncPromise and uninstallSyncPromise, which make all promises sync.
+Has installSyncPromise and uninstallSyncPromise, which make all promises sync.

+Has installSyncFS and uninstallSyncFS, which transform all async methods from require('fs') to their sync equivalent

 #Install